Freelancer scams are one of the downsides of working with independent contractors. Learn to spot freelance scams!

 Be a good client

 Potential client ghosting can stem from your attitude, too.
-If you think that freelancers see you as a saint because you are supposed to be paying them, you are wrong.
-Check the list below to make sure you don’t misbehave as a customer.
+If you think freelancers see you as a saint because you are supposed to be paying them, you are wrong.
+Check the list below to ensure you don’t misbehave as a customer.

 Arrange video calls with freelancers you want to hire.
-Introduce yourself, make them see you.
-It is more difficult for a contractor to turn you down, once they saw your face and spoke to you in person.
+Introduce yourself, and make them see you.
+It is more difficult for a contractor to turn you down once they saw your face and spoke to you in person.